-We have outlined here some of the top programming languages in 2019, widely used for mobile and web app development.
+In this blog post, we have outlined some of the top programming languages in 2019, widely used for mobile and web app development.
 Take a look.

-When it comes to mobile or web app development, developers get plenty of languages to choose from and build the right apps matching needs and expectations of businesses.
+When it comes to mobile or web app development, development agencies get plenty of languages to choose from and build the right apps matching the needs and expectations of businesses.

-Some new languages are introduced and gained a huge acceptance among developers for offering certain great benefits.
-Many old languages, on the contrary, are overshadowed and losing its charm among developers.
+Some new languages are introduced recently that have gained huge acceptance among developers for offering great benefits.
+Many old languages, on the contrary, are overshadowed and are losing their charm among developers.

-So, it’s quite necessary for businesses to stay updated with the top programming languages in 2019, especially if they are planning to develop a new app or revamp the existing one.
+So, businesses must stay updated with the top programming languages in 2019, especially if they are planning to develop a new app or revamp their existing ones.

 Top Programming Languages in 2019

 - Easy-to-learn and implement

 - Minimize demand of web server

 According to a survey, HTML5 witnessed its 90.9% use by all websites.

 - Widespread usage